Can my child bunk with a friend?

 When is check in and check out and what does the process look like?

-We operate a drive thru style check in and check out procedure in our Main Parking Lot whereby campers are signed in to camp by the registrar and parents check in with the camp nurse.
-Campers are then shuttled down to their cabin by Golf Cart. where thier counselor and other campers will be waiting to welcome them.
+We operate a drive thru style check in and check out procedure in our Main Parking Lot whereby campers are signed in to camp by the registrar and parents check medications in with the camp nurse.
+Campers are then shuttled down to their cabin by Golf Cart where their counselor and other campers will be waiting to welcome them and help thme get acclimated.

 Families say their goodbyes in the main Parking Lot.
-Caregivers wanting to view the accommodation are welcome to book in for a tour prior to their campers session start date. we are unable to faciliate tours on in-take days.
+Caregivers wanting to view the accommodation are welcome to book in for a tour prior to June 1st.
+We are unable to faciliate tours on in-take days.
 Please call the camp office to book in for a tour or consider joining us for Open House where you can check out the facilities at your own leisure.

 What do you do on rainy days?

-We always keep this very real possibility in mind.
-Our Program Team have specific activities for rainy days, like garbageball, kickball, climbing wall, obtain the orbs, karaoke and crafts.
+We are in New England so we always keep this very real possibility in mind.
+Our Program Team have specific activities for rainy days, like garbageball, Lazer tag, Thunder-Dome, Rock-Climbing, segway-relays, Just Dance, Bingo, Talent Shows, kickball, climbing wall, obtain the orbs, indoor Archery, karaoke and crafts.
 Rain doesn't ever stop the fun!!

 Explain the swim test and what happen if my camper doesn't pass?